 People ask, are sensitive women more creative?
-Everything I have read so far would suggests that we are.
+Everything I have read so far would suggest that we are.
 But I don’t really know.
 Being sensitive myself, it makes sense to me that we, perhaps, create more.
-Because we notice things, and feel things more intensely than other people.
+Because we notice things and feel things more intensely than other people.

-In “Wired to Create”, Scott Barry Kaufman and Carolyn Gregoire writes:
+In “Wired to Create”, Scott Barry Kaufman and Carolyn Gregoire write:

 The truly creative mind in any field is no more than this: A human creature born abnormally, inhumanly sensitive.

 Wired to Create is a great book.
 I highly recommend it.

 What is true is, that we are all creative.
 But some people use their creativity more than others.
 And then gets good at creating.

 But there’s no question that us sensitive behave differently than others.
 We are biologically wired with an active sensory system, we get easier “full up” than others, and react to it.